hzy46/tensorflow-fractal-playground/README.md

 # tensorflow-fractal-playground
-Use TensorFlow to generate beautiful fractals.
+Use TensorFlow to generate beautiful fractals, including the Mandelbrot Set and the Julia set.

 ## Requirements:
 - TensorFlow >= 1.0
 - PIL

-## Generate Standard Mandelbrot Set:
+## Generate the Standard Mandelbrot Set:

 Run:
 ```